ssun5/ssun5.github.io/src/posts/opamp.md

 C_{eff} = (1+A_{V2})C_C \approx A_{V2}C_C
 $$

-The approximation assumes a large stage 2 gain $A_{V2}$, as is typical (and practical) for such topology.
+The approximation assumes a large stage 2 gain $A_{V2}$, as is typical (and practical) for such topology, and a small value for $R_z$ — typically only a few ohms.
 As such we also assume the node between stage 1 and stage 2, *node W*, to be the responsible for dominant pole $p_1$.
 We then make the approximation that

 $$
 \omega_{p1} \approx \frac{1}{R_W C_{eff}}, \quad \text{where } R_{W} = (r_{o1}||r_{o4}) = \frac{A_{V1}}{g_{m1}}